EBentham/energy_data_repo/README.md

 ELT pipleine for UK & European Power Systems Data.
+Data is saved into "silver" Parquet files for use in ML models (GAM for energy demand forecasting).

 For ENTSOE:
 - day_ahead_prices